filipgd1/NLP-Chatbot/README.md

 ![Chatbot Confusion Matrix](images/confusion_matrix.png)

-On benchmark we selected 56 questions randomly from usres who send mails, comments etc. Accuracy on classifing this questions was 91% and we can see that if sample was bigger in sime classes that accuracy will go over actual score.
+On benchmark we selected 56 questions randomly from usres who send mails, comments etc. Accuracy on classifing this questions was 91% and we can see that if sample was bigger in some classes accuracy will go over actual score.
-Benchmark on continius vector on overal result without classification was 80.64%.
+On the other hand benchmark on continius vector on overal result without classification was 80.64%.

 ## Requirements <a name="requirements"></a>
 Check [this list](requirements.txt) for details about modules and versions used in this implementation.